 Newsletters are a great way to stay in touch with your customers and let them know what you’re up to, but if you get to know your customers really well, you can pass along articles, books, or other information that might interest them, even if it isn’t related to your business.
 It shows them you understand and you care.

 Businesses sometimes focus their attention exclusively on new customers, forgetting about loyal and repeat customers.
 You need new customers to keep your business thriving; however, excluding long-term customers results in customer churn.

 It’s great to offer new customers rewards and incentives, but that leaves existing customers feeling ignored.
 Offer your long-term customers bonuses for their loyalty.

 Encouraging repeat customers makes solid business sense.
 To be successful, you need a balance of new and long-term clients.
-This means building relationships with people, personalizing your attention, sharing relevant information and remembering your loyal customers.
+This means building relationships with people, personalising your attention, sharing relevant information and remembering your loyal customers.